The Exceptional Family Member Program

 How do families enroll in the program?

-Enrollment in the EFMP is mandatory for active duty military members; members of the Guard or reserves may enroll according to service-specific guidance.
+Enrollment in the EFMP is mandatory for active-duty military members; members of the Guard or reserves may enroll according to service-specific guidance.
 Paperwork required for enrollment in the EFMP is available from the EFMP medical point of contact at the installation military treatment facility or, in the Marine Corps, from Marine Corps Community Services.
 The forms for enrollment are:

 - DD Form 2792, Family Member Medical Summary.
-In order to document medical needs, the service member, spouse or adult family member completes the first page.
-The remainder is completed by the family member's physician or other qualified medical professional and includes the diagnosis, frequency of care, medication and any special accommodations required by the family member.
+In order to document medical needs, the service member, spouse, or adult family member completes the first page.
+The remainder is completed by the family member's physician or other qualified medical professional and includes the diagnosis, frequency of care, medication, and any special accommodations required by the family member.

 - DD Form 2792-1, Special Education/Early Intervention Summary.
-In order to document educational needs, the sponsor, parent or legal guardian completes items one through seven of the first page.
-The remainder of the form is completed by school or early intervention program personnel.
+In order to document educational needs, the sponsor, parent, or legal guardian completes items one through seven of the first page.
+The remainder of the form is completed by the school or early intervention program personnel.
 The form includes the child's educational diagnosis and is accompanied by a copy of the IEP or individual family service plan.

 After the appropriate medical or educational provider completes the forms, they must be returned to the EFMP medical point of contact.

 What is assignment coordination?